-Your air conditioner’s purpose is keeping your home’s air cool, which means that any time you allow heat back into the home, you’re making the air conditioner work harder than need be.
-While the air conditioner is your go-to for cooler air, there are a number of things you can do, other than of air conditioner service, to help keep the Dayton heat out and help your air conditioner last during the remaining days of summer.
+Your air conditioner’s purpose is keeping the air in your home cool, which means that any time you allow heat back into the home, you’re making the air conditioner work harder than need be.
+While the air conditioner is your go-to for cooler air, there are a number of things you can do, outside of air conditioner service, to help keep the Dayton heat out and help your air conditioner last during the remaining days of summer.

-Here are a few tips from Stevenson Service Experts Heating & Air Conditioning to help keep hot air outdoors:
+Here are some tips from Stevenson Service Experts to help keep hot air outdoors:

 - Seal air leaks.
-The rooms in your home that are air conditioned should be as air-tight as possible.
+The areas in your home that are air conditioned should be as air-tight as possible.
 Inspect your crawlspace, basement or attic for major air holes like these in the building envelope.
-We can do a complete comfort performance assessment for you to discover leaks in walls, ceilings and ducts.
+We can perform a complete comfort performance assessment for you to discover leaks in walls, ceilings and ducts.

 - Check for leaky doors and windows.
-Inspect your windows and doors and add or replace caulk or weather-stripping that looks to be torn or showing signs of wear.
+Check your windows and doors and add or replace caulk or weather-stripping that may be torn or showing signs of wear.

 - Try no-cook or served-cold meals.
 Your stove and oven add a lot of heat in your home.
-Try some no-cook meals and use your microwave instead of your stove or oven.
+Try some no-cook meals and use your microwave as an alternative to your stove or oven.

 - Run the dishwasher and dryer at night.
 Save any household activities that could produce heat for evenings after the temperature outside goes down.
-You can also let your dishes and clothes air dry and give those appliances a rest.
+You can also let your dishes and clothes air dry and let those appliances rest.

 - Provide window coverage outside the home.
-Awnings over windows and doors can help block the sun’s direct heat.
+Awnings over windows and doors can help shield the sun’s direct heat.
 Trees can also give you shade and repel some of the heat.

 - Get a free air conditioner consultation.
-The greatest impact on heat is a new air conditioning system evaluation.
-After finding out about new air conditioner systems, technology and options, the best option might simply be an air conditioner upgrade.
+The ultimate impact on heat is a new air conditioning system evaluation.
+After finding out about new air conditioner systems, technology and options, the best option may simply be an air conditioner upgrade.

-If you don’t feel like your home is sustaining cool temperatures despite following the tips listed above, it could mean that you need air conditioner service or repair.
+If you don’t feel like your home is sustaining cool temperatures despite following the tips we’ve listed, it could mean that you need air conditioner service or repair.
 Air conditioner maintenance is one of the best ways to make sure your equipment is running as it should be and that you are getting optimal efficiency and results.
 Don’t stay uncomfortable longer than necessary.
-Give Stevenson Service Experts Heating & Air Conditioning in Dayton or set up an appointment online to have a professional check out your air conditioner and make sure it’s working properly.
+Give Stevenson Service Experts in Dayton or set up an appointment online to have a professional check out your air conditioner and make sure it’s running properly.